 This is the first excerpt from an upcoming book of letters from Arnold Marsh 1890 to 1977, this one to his sister Sylvia.
 The topic is mostly about children, their education and their place in the community.
-Written while he was in Juneau, Alaska in 1917, at the age of 26, a long time before becoming the Headmaster (above photo) of Newtown School in Waterford, Ireland.
+Written while he was in Juneau, Alaska in 1917, at the age of 26, a long time before becoming the Headmaster (below photo) of Newtown School in Waterford, Ireland.

 Juneau | Alaska | Jan 8th 1917

 Mother tells me something every now and again about the lectures you are taking, but she doesn’t say what they are.
 What are they?
 And what are they for?
 What do you figure on doing with yourself?
 Do you expect to be a medical officer of health or just go on being a doctor?
 What is the outlook for doctors after the war?
 Are they being killed off?
 Are many in training in the universities now?
 Are girls going in for the profession in increasing numbers?
 Will the shake up of the war make people pay more attention to the affairs of civilisation and increase the demand for doctors, or will it merely brutalise people?
 The last question is what I want an answer to most of all.
 In Belfast, for instance, are all decent people getting into a fury at the vile state of the slums, or are they just ambling along with sewing meetings and bands of hope and other pleasant undisturbing ways of being nice to “the poor” and keeping them in their proper place?
 Do tell.